Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Introduction

 We provide three main contributions regarding MFE.
 First, we provide conditions that ensure the uniqueness of an MFE.
 This novel result is important because it implies sharp counterfactual predictions.
 Second, we generalize previous existence results to a general state space setting.
 Our existence result includes the case of a countable state space and a countable number of players, as well as the case of a continuous state space and a continuum of players.
 In addition, we provide novel comparative statics results for stochastic games that do not exhibit strategic complementarities.

 We apply our results to well-known dynamic oligopoly models in which individual states represent the firms' ability to compete in the market \citep{doraszelski2007framework}.
-MFE and the related concept of oblivious equilibrium have previously been used to analyze such models.\footnote{For example, \cite{adlakha2015equilibria} use MFE, which they call \textit{stationary equilibrium}. \cite{adlakha2015equilibria} were motivated by \cite{hopenhayn1992entry} who introduced the term to study models with infinite numbers of firms. \cite{weintraub2008markov} introduce oblivious equilibrium to study settings with finite numbers of firms.} In the models we study, for each firm, being in a larger states is more profitable, while if competitors' states are larger it is less profitable.
-In MFE, each firm's action is increasing in its own state but decreasing in the other firms' states.
+MFE and the related concept of oblivious equilibrium have previously been used to analyze such models.\footnote{For example, \cite{adlakha2015equilibria} use MFE, which they call \textit{stationary equilibrium}. \cite{adlakha2015equilibria} was motivated by \cite{hopenhayn1992entry} who introduced the term to study models with infinite numbers of firms. \cite{weintraub2008markov} introduce oblivious equilibrium to study settings with finite numbers of firms.} In the models we study, for each firm, being in a larger state is more profitable, while if competitors' states are larger it is less profitable.
 This structure is quite natural in dynamic models of competition that have been studied in the operations research and economics literature, and we leverage it to prove our uniqueness result.
 We provide examples of dynamic investments models of quality, capacity, and advertising, as well as a dynamic reputation model of an online market.
 We also apply our results to commonly used heterogeneous agent macroeconomic models.

 We now explain our contributions in more detail and compare them to previous work on MFE.

 \textbf{Uniqueness}.
 We do not know of any general uniqueness result regarding MFE in discrete-time mean field equilibrium models.\footnote{\cite{lasry2007mean} prove the uniqueness of an MFE in a continuous time setting under a certain monotonicity condition (see also \cite{carmona2018probabilistic}).
 This monotonicity condition is different and does not hold in the applications studied in the present paper.} Only a few papers have obtained uniqueness results in specific applications. \cite{hopenhayn1992entry} proves the uniqueness of an MFE in a specific dynamic competition model. \cite{Light2017} proves the uniqueness of an MFE in a Bewley-Aiyagari model under specific conditions on the model's primitives (see a related result in \cite{hu2019unique}).
 Our main theorem in this paper is a novel result that provides conditions ensuring the uniqueness of an MFE for broader classes of models.
 Informally, under mild additional technical conditions, we show that if the probability that a player reaches a higher state in the next period is decreasing in the other players' states, and is increasing in the player's own state in the current period, then the MFE is unique (see Theorem \ref{Theorem uniq}).
 Hence, the conditions reduce the difficulty of showing that a stochastic game has a unique MFE to proving properties of the players' optimal strategies.